 While all sealants rely on the same principles there are differences between the applications, so it's always wise to familiarize yourself with the operating instructions before you actually need to use it (trying to work it out on a dark wet evening at the side of the road is not going to be much fun!).

 It's also not advisable to attempt any kind of puncture repair if you're not parked in a safe place.

-Carrying out a puncture repair on the side of a busy road, or on the hard shoulder of a freeway, is not advised.
-In these instances we'd always suggest calling out one of the emergency recovery services and let them deal with it.
+Carrying out a flat repair on the side of a busy road, or on the shoulder of a freeway, is not advised.
+In these instances we'd always suggest calling roadside assistance and let them deal with it.

-When you detect a puncture you should drive slowly to the next available safe place to pull over.
-Drive for any distance and you will irreparably damage the tire's sidewall.
+When you detect a flat tire you should drive slowly to the next available safe place to pull over.
+Remember though, that driving for too far a distance and you will irreparably damage the tire's sidewall.

 When stationary and safe remove the tire valve cap and screw the sealant nozzle onto the valve.
 Pressing the trigger will force a mix of compressed air and sealant into the tire.

-It may take a little while to fill the tire, and if you see any latex (usually white) bubbling out of the tire tread, you know it's working.
-If the hole is larger than around 3mm, then it's likely the sealant won't work.
+It may take a little while to fill the tire, and if you see any latex (usually white fluid) bubbling out of the tire tread, you know it's working.
+If the hole is larger than around 3/16", then it's likely the sealant won't work.

-Once sealed and inflated it's important to drive the car straight away to disperse the sealant.
+Once sealed and inflated it's important to drive the car immediately away to disperse the sealant all around the tire.
 Drive slowly (under 50mph) for a couple of miles then check the tire again.

-If you don't have a tire compressor, and if possible, get to a petrol station with a tire inflator, and add more air to the tire.
+If you don't have a tire compressor in your kit, get to a service station with a tire inflator, and add more air to the tire.

-As it's a temporary fix you shouldn't drive over 50mph, or for more than around 100 miles, before getting it repaired.
-Don't forget to buy a new can of sealant to replace the old one!
+As it's a temporary fix you shouldn't drive over 50mph, or for more than around 100 miles, before getting it inspected or repaired.
+Don't forget to buy a new can of sealant to replace the old one ASAP!